v5ma/selfawarenetworks/13san.md

 Self-Aware Networks doesn’t pin consciousness on one isolated “magic” knob.
 It identifies a minimal package—self-referential spike timing, plasticity that rewrites that timing, and cross-scale phase-locking—that together create a single evolving field.
 A rock at 37 °C has none of those dynamics; its temperature never feeds back to alter the law that sets its next state.
 Consciousness isn’t any lone feature—it’s that closed causal weave.

 Consciousness in Self Aware Networks theory isn’t one magic knob.
 It’s a closed causal weave: spikes whose timing rewrites itself through plasticity, knitted together by nested phase-locking into a single evolving field.
 Break any strand and the felt moment disappears.

+Self Aware Networks is Not circular: SAN doesn’t sculpt a look-alike, it instantiates the same causal rules real neurons follow—spike-timing variability, plastic rewrites, nested phase-locking.
+If that live physics yields a unified phase field, we’ve replicated the mechanism, not just its appearance.